RALPH STROZZA—CEO INTERPRO TRANSLATION SOLUTIONS

 WHERE DO YOU SEE YOUR BIGGEST OPPORTUNITY FOR GROWTH?

-Because of what has transpired over the past 20 years, we are no longer limited geographically to any one region of the world.
+Because of what has transpired since we opened our doors for business, we are no longer limited geographically to any one region of the world.
 We can reach anyone, anywhere, at any time by posting a message on our website, tweeting about something we would like to bring to our followers’ attention, or emailing a newsletter with information we want to share with our clients, partners, and prospects.
 What this all means is that instead of having to pound the pavement in the tri-state area, or the Midwest, we now view our target audience as anyone in the world who is connected to the Internet.
 That’s a much larger potential customer base, and creates a much larger potential for revenue growth.
 We just need to continue to try and focus on our “sweet spots” and stay on task.

 HOW HAS THIS GLOBAL MARKETPLACE IMPACTED YOUR BUSINESS MODEL?

 From the services delivery perspective, it means that we have real-time access and communication with all of our translators, editors, and proofreaders who are working in the target language geographies.
 Obviously the global marketplace hasn’t eliminated time zones, but for at least part of each day (sometimes staying at the office late or arriving early) we are in one-on-one communication with the majority of our teams.
 From the marketing and sales perspective, we—like most companies with a web presence—are globally visible.
 A company in Beijing can search for “Mandarin e-learning localization services” and find us among the results.
 Before the global marketplace was a reality, this type of exposure was almost impossible to achieve.
 We now have access to anywhere in the world where we would like to market and sell our services.
 Of course, this means that we have to truly think globally and we spend a lot of time and effort on keeping our multilingual website current and relevant for our target audience.